brotkrueml/schema/Documentation/Installation/Index.rst

 and the latest stable release will be installed.

-But you can also install the extension from the TYPO3 Extension Repository (TER).
+But you can also install the extension from the `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/extension/schema/>`__.

 The extension configuration offers some basic configuration which is explained in the :ref:`Configuration <Configuration>` chapter.